-Consent or assent 26a Who will obtain informed consent or assent from potential trial participants or authorised surrogates, and how (see Item 32) 9 26b Additional consent provisions for collection and use of participant data and biological specimens in ancillary studies, if applicable 3 Confidentiality 27 How personal information about potential and enrolled participants will be collected, shared, and maintained in order to protect confidentiality before, during, and after the trial 7 Declaration of interests 28 Financial and other competing interests for principal investigators for the overall trial and each study site 9 Access to data 29 Statement of who will have access to the final trial dataset, and disclosure of contractual agreements that limit such access for investigators 7 Ancillary and post- trial care 30 Provisions, if any, for ancillary and post-trial care, and for compensation to those who suffer harm from trial participation 6 Dissemination policy ⁄ 31a Plans for investigators and sponsor to communicate trial results to participants, healthcare professionals, the public, and other relevant groups (eg, via publication, reporting in results databases, or other data sharing arrangements), including any publication restrictions 8 31b Authorship eligibility guidelines and any intended use of professional writers 9 31c Plans, if any, for granting public access to the full protocol, participant-level dataset, and statistical code 9 Appendices Informed consent materials 32 Model consent form and other related documentation given to participants and authorised surrogates 3 Biological specimens 33 Plans for collection, laboratory evaluation, and storage of biological specimens for genetic or molecular analysis in the current trial and for future use in ancillary studies, if applicable n.a.
+Consent or assent 26a Who will obtain informed consent or assent from potential trial participants or authorised surrogates, and participants or authorised surrogates, and how (see Item 32) age 10 and see Additional file 1 26b Additional consent provisions for collection and use of participant data and biological specimens in ancillary studies, if applicable / Confidentiality 27 How personal information about potential and enrolled participants will be collected, shared, and maintained in order to protect confidentiality before, during, and after the trial / Declaration of interests 28 Financial and other competing interests for principal investigators for the overall trial and each study site 10 Access to data 29 Statement of who will have access to the final trial dataset, and disclosure of contractual agreements that limit such access for investigators / Ancillary and post- trial care 30 Provisions, if any, for ancillary and post-trial care, and for compensation to those who suffer harm from trial participation / Dissemination policy 31a Plans for investigators and sponsor to communicate trial results to participants, healthcare professionals, the public, and other relevant groups (eg, via publication, reporting in results databases, or other data sharing arrangements), including any publication restrictions / 31b Authorship eligibility guidelines and any intended use of professional writers / 31c Plans, if any, for granting public access to the full protocol, participant-level dataset, and statistical code Appendices Informed consent materials 32 Model consent form and other related documentation given to participants and authorised surrogates see Additional file 1 Biological specimens 33 Plans for collection, laboratory evaluation, and storage of biological specimens for genetic or molecular analysis in the current trial and for future use in ancillary studies, if applicable /

-^{}It is strongly recommended that this checklist be read in conjunction with the SPIRIT 2013 Explanation & Elaboration for important clarification on the items.
+\It is strongly recommended that this checklist be read in conjunction with the SPIRIT 2013 Explanation & Elaboration for important clarification on the items.
 Amendments to the protocol should be tracked and dated.
 The SPIRIT checklist is copyrighted by the SPIRIT Group under the Creative Commons "Attribution-NonCommercial-NoDerivs 3.0 Unported" license.